yobisaboy/KrashKart/README.md

 - GitHub: https://github.com/yobisaboy

 ## How to Run
-- Pull everything from this GitHub, after downloading, run `Krash Kart.exe` to start the game.
+- Pull everything from this GitHub, after downloading, run `KrashKart.exe` to start the game.

 ## Gameplay
 - **Player 1 Controls**: Controls the left-hand side car using `WASD` for movement and `Left Shift` for power-up.